 - prefer looking at you over one shoulder instead of turning to follow you with his or her eyes

-- if breastfed, have difficulty breastfeeding on one side (or prefers one breast only)
+- if breastfed, have trouble breastfeeding on one side (or prefers one breast only)

 - work hard to turn toward you and get frustrated when unable turn his or her head completely

 Some babies with torticollis develop a flat head (positional plagiocephaly) on one or both sides from lying in one direction all the time.
 Some might develop a small neck lump or bump, which is similar to a "knot" in a tense muscle.
 Both of these conditions tend to go away as the torticollis gets better.

-If you think your baby might have torticollis, ask your doctor to perform a physical examination on your baby, which involves seeing how far your baby can turn his or her head.
+Your doctor will do a physical exam to see how far your baby can turn his or her head.

-If a diagnosis is made, the doctor might teach you neck stretching exercises to practice with your baby at home.
-These exercises help loosen the tight SCM and strengthen the weaker one on the opposite side (which has weakened due to underuse).
+If your baby does have torticollis, the doctor might teach you neck stretching exercises to practice at home.
+These help loosen the tight SCM and strengthen the weaker one on the opposite side (which has weakened due to underuse).
 This will help to straighten out your baby's neck.